JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 - A better tutorial that shows how to integrate [Flux.jl](https://github.com/FluxML/Flux.jl) with Turing.
 Turing has an [existing tutorial](https://turing.ml/dev/tutorials/3-bayesnn/) that shows how to build a Bayesian neural network with Flux.jl, but this is very much a toy example and does not demonstrate real-world applicability.
 A guide that shows how to apply Flux and Turing in a useful setting would be valuable for Julia, Turing, and Flux.

 - Documentation and manuals for [MCMCChains](https://github.com/TuringLang/MCMCChains.jl), [AdvancedHMC](https://github.com/TuringLang/AdvancedHMC.jl), and [Bijectors](https://github.com/TuringLang/Bijectors.jl).
 Turing maintains several separate packages, all of which have some documentation, but each of these could be improved dramatically.
+Technical writers would review current documentation, meet with the development team for each package to determine the package goals, and assess whether current documentation meets those goals.
+AdvancedHMC, for example, requires a much more detailed guide that explores all of AdvancedHMC's functionality.

 ### Potential impact